GeForce: Official proprietary

 Nvidia develops and publishes GeForce drivers for Windows 10 x86/x86-64 and later, Linux x86/x86-64/ARMv7-A, OS X 10.5 and later, Solaris x86/x86-64 and FreeBSD x86/x86-64.
 A current version can be downloaded from Nvidia and most Linux distributions contain it in their own repositories.
 Nvidia GeForce driver 340.24 from 8 July 2014 supports the EGL interface enabling support for Wayland in conjunction with this driver.
 This may be different for the Nvidia Quadro brand, which is based on identical hardware but features OpenGL-certified graphics device drivers.
 On the same day the Vulkan graphics API was publicly released, Nvidia released drivers that fully supported it.
 Nvidia has released drivers with optimizations for specific video games concurrent with their release since 2014, having released 150 drivers supporting 400 games in April 2022.

 Basic support for the DRM mode-setting interface in the form of a new kernel module named nvidia-modeset.ko has been available since version 358.09 beta.

-The support Nvidia's display controller on the supported GPUs is centralized in nvidia-modeset.ko.
+The support of Nvidia's display controller on the supported GPUs is centralized in nvidia-modeset.ko.
 Traditional display interactions (X11 modesets, OpenGL SwapBuffers, VDPAU presentation, SLI, stereo, framelock, G-Sync, etc.) initiate from the various user-mode driver components and flow to nvidia-modeset.ko.

-In May 2022, Nvidia announced that it would release a partially open source driver for the Turing architecture and newer, in order to enhance the ability for it to be packaged as part of Linux distributions.
+In May 2022, Nvidia announced that it would release a partially open-source driver for the (GSP enabled) Turing architecture and newer, in order to enhance the ability for it to be packaged as part of Linux distributions.
 At launch Nvidia considered the driver to be alpha quality for consumer GPUs, and production ready for datacenter GPUs.
 Currently the userspace components of the driver (including OpenGL, Vulkan, and CUDA) remain proprietary.
-In addition, the open source components of the driver are a wrapper for the GPU System Processor (GSP) firmware, a binary blob.
+In addition, the open-source components of the driver are only a wrapper (CPU-RM) for the GPU System Processor (GSP) firmware, a RISC-V binary blob that is now required for running the open-source driver.
+The GPU System Processor is a RISC-V coprocessor codenamed "Falcon" that is used to offload GPU initialization and management tasks.
+The driver itself is still split for the host CPU portion (CPU-RM) and the GSP portion (GSP-RM).
+Windows 11 and Linux proprietary drivers also support enabling GSP and make even gaming faster.
+CUDA supports GSP since version 11.6.
+Upcoming Linux kernel 6.7 will support GSP in Nouveau.